Assassination Attempt

 Jasher 29:31-32

-And Eliphaz the son of Esau was an active man and expert with the bow as his father had taught him, and he was a noted hunter in the field and a valiant man.
+Eliphaz, Esau’s son, was energetic and skilled with the bow, just as his father had taught him.
+He was a well-known hunter and a brave man.

 Rising Action